andersganander/record_store/README.md

 - ### The Landing Page
     - The landing page is very straightforward and presents information about the the store and what the user can expect to find on the site.
+    - In the nav bar, HOME is marked in white to indicate where the user is currently located on the site.

 ![Landing page image](docs/readme_images/landing_page.jpg)